mvysny/karibu-testing/README.md

 Karibu-Testing is published on Maven Central, so it's very easy to add as a Maven dependency.

+## Project Status

+The library is mature and stable since 2020.
+It has been extensively tested and employed in numerous real-world projects.
+Small features are being added infrequently, and compatibility with all latest Vaadin versions is checked on every commit.

 ## Example Projects

 A list of a very simple example projects that employ Karibu Testing: